FartyPants/Training_PRO/README.md

 ## hybrid training

 Did you wonder what would happen if you train partially on raw text and also on instruct dataset?
 Now you can with Hybrid training.
 Simply select both files - dataset (and format) and raw text file.
 And go!
 What this will give you - IDK.
 Experiment.
-But in general it can stylize of instruct the response with the raw text file.
+But in general it can stylize instruct response with the writing style of the raw text file.
+(Of course the correct ratio matters!)
 Or do some other damage.
-No go test it.
+Now go and test it.